hailegiorgis16/ETS0607-15/README.md

  The append() method is used to add an element to the end of a list.
 It modifies the original list in place and does not return a new list.
  # clear()
  The clear() method is used to remove all elements from a list, making it empty.
 It modifies the original list in place and does not return any value (returns None).
+# copy()
+ The copy() method returns a shallow copy of a list.
+This means it creates a new list with the same elements as the original, but modifications to the new list do not affect the original list (and vice versa).